Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Jim Mordecai almost 4 years ago
+Jim Mordecai over 4 years ago

 History of corrupt use of Measure J because Board didn't limit itself to projects approved by 2012 voters.
 Now there is a category called previous approved projects.
 Approved by voters? approved by voters and Board mixed?
 Where in writing will be definition of previous projects?